The Fellows Program

 Applicant shall not publicize to any person or third party any proposed or existing business relationship with any of the Program Entities without prior written approval of such Program Entities, which such authorization may be terminated at the sole discretion of the Program Entities at any time.
 Without limiting the foregoing, Applicant shall not use the name “Tory Burch Foundation,” “Tory Burch,” or any other trademarks or logos of the Program Entities without prior written approval of such Program Entities, which such authorization may be terminated at the sole discretion of the Program Entities at any time.

 Organizer will coordinate all press announcements regarding the Program and will provide applicant with as much advance notice of such announcements as possible.
 Organizer may refuse any media opportunity in its sole discretion.
-Applicant agrees not to make any public announcement or promote or publish any information regarding the Program, including but not limited to sharing or otherwise disclosing any written information, photographs, or images associate with the Program, in any media, including all social media platforms, without prior written approval of Organizer, which such authorization may be terminated at the sole discretion of Organizer at any time.
+Applicant agrees not to make any public announcement or promote or publish any information regarding the Program, including but not limited to sharing or otherwise disclosing any written information, photographs, or images associated with the Program, in any media, including all social media platforms, without prior written approval of Organizer, which such authorization may be terminated at the sole discretion of Organizer at any time.

 GENERAL TERMS AND CONDITIONS